ProxymanApp/atlantis/README.md

 ![Atlantis: Debug iOS with ease](https://raw.githubusercontent.com/ProxymanApp/atlantis/main/images/cover.png)

-Atlantis: A little iOS framework for intercepting HTTP/HTTPS Traffic from your app.
+A little and powerful iOS framework for intercepting HTTP/HTTPS Traffic from your app.
 No more messing around with proxy, certificate config.

 ## Features
 - [x] Automatically intercept all HTTP/HTTPS Traffic with ease